vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 Can it be applied to model open-source sustainability?

-One of the problems arising is how to determine "popularity" of an open-source library.
+One of the problems arising is how to determine the "popularity" of an open-source library.
-Is that the amount of unique downloads ("launches")?
+Is that the number of unique downloads ("launches")?
 Or maybe some sort of manually-triggered endorsements?

 Also, a library may still be useful, but too specific, hence not "popular".
-Its maintainance would still require comparable amount of resources.
+Its maintenance would still require a comparable amount of resources.

 The solution may be an algorithm taking into consideration both downloads from, say, unique IP addresses, per month, and manual endorsement actions like claps on Medium.
 Unfortunately, highly-narrowed, hence unpopular, libraries would still have to look for other sources of funding.

 Okay, this looks like a good plan.
 But.
-In the music world, an artist becoming obsessed with the amount of streams rather than with the quality of their music, either loses its popularity, or changes trends towards <s>shitty</s> lesser-quality music.
+In the music world, an artist becoming obsessed with the number of streams rather than with the quality of their music, either loses its popularity or changes trends towards <s>shitty</s> lesser-quality music.

 ![I don't know who is it](../../../public/img/posts/2020-08-16-system-programming-in-2k20/a-famous-mumbler.jpg "A 6ix9ine photo" =100%x)